Earthfiredrake/SWL-Cartographer/README.md

 ## Change Log

+Version Next
++ Now stalks the player, changing automatically if they leave the current displayed zone

 Version 0.0.6-alpha
 + Fixed the bug with icon not staying with UI edit mode overlay
 + Config can now be manually reset (/setoption efdCartographerResetConfig true) WARNING: Until further notice, this will delete any custom waypoints, once they are implemented